IndexCoreasmjit::CodeHolder

 Environment information.

-CpuFeatures CodeHolder::_cpuFeatures[¶]
+CpuFeatures CodeHolder::_cpu_features[¶]

 CPU features of the target architecture.

-uint64_t CodeHolder::_baseAddress[¶]
+uint64_t CodeHolder::_base_address[¶]

 Base address or Globals::kNoBaseAddress.